 Healthy, affordable groceries, with an emphasis on essentials, ingredients, and fresh produce for students.

-“At a school with a high tuition/high aid model, it is especially difficult for low income students to bridge the financial gap of additional expenses like textbooks, supplies, rent, and food,” says Alexandra Donovan, Project Coordinator.
-“Food is one of those things that students have the most control over, and is therefore one of the first budget cuts they make.”
+Alexandra Donovan, a member of Anabel’s founding leadership group, remarked that, “At a school with a high tuition/high aid model, it is especially difficult for low income students to bridge the financial gap of additional expenses like textbooks, supplies, rent, and food.
+Food is one of those things that students have the most control over, and is therefore one of the first budget cuts they make.”

 With the motto of ‘Students Helping Students, ‘ Anabel’s saves all student shoppers an average of 20% on their grocery bill and provides highly nutritious and fresh ingredients by focusing on vegetables, fruits, whole grains, legumes, nuts, spices and herbs.
 In addition, Anabel’s offers recipes, cooking classes, and other educational materials to help students still learning how to cook nutritious, yet inexpensive meals.
 Thanks to CTA’s designation with the USDA, Anabel’s is also the only venue on Cornell’s campus accepting SNAP EBT.

 We didn't start off saying "let's open a store."

 “We didn’t start off saying ‘let’s open a store,’” explains Kerry Mullins, another student leader from Anabel’s early years.
 “A group of students recognized that their peers were experiencing food insecurity on campus.
 We went through and considered a lot of solutions, and we finally landed on opening a student-run grocery store.”